 According to The Knot, the average cost of a wedding in the US is ~$31,000 (WOW!).

 The good news is, you can earn miles & points for lots of wedding expenses.
 Or use those expenses to help meet the minimum spending requirements on a new credit card.
 And earn Big Travel in the process!

 For example, let’s say your wedding is at a hotel, and the hotel is providing the food and beverages.
 You could use a card that earns bonus points for travel purchases, like the Chase Sapphire Preferred, to earn even more points for the cost of the venue, food, and drinks!

 Regardless of how much you’re actually spending on your big day, it’s worth taking a look at your budget and figuring out how to make the most of the money you’re planning to spend anyway.
 Because many of the best travel rewards cards come with great sign-up bonuses and minimum spending requirements between $3,000 and $5,000.

 For example, if you have wedding expenses coming up soon, you could apply for AMEX Starwood personal or small business card, and earn Starwood points to use for hotel stays or airline tickets during your honeymoon.

-Or you could apply for other cards that earn flexible points, like the AMEX Business Platinum, Barclaycard Arrival Plus card, or Chase Ink Business Preferred.
+Or you could apply for other cards that earn flexible points, like the Business Platinum Card from American Express OPEN, Barclaycard Arrival Plus World Elite Mastercard, or Chase Ink Business Preferred.
 These cards make it easy to earn Big Travel for wedding expenses.
 You can read more about why I love flexible points here!

 And if you need more inspiration, check out how Million Mile Secrets team member Keith used miles & points to take an around-the-world honeymoon for a fraction of the actual cost.
 Or how blog readers Jessica and Devin, and Cody and his wife, used miles and points for unbelievable honeymoon trips.